erlang/rebar3/CONTRIBUTING.md

 to allow for gradual and partial reviews to be done by reviewers.
 Once the +1s are given, rebasing is appreciated but not mandatory.

-Please work in feature branches, and do not commit to `master` in your fork.
+Please work in feature branches, and do not commit to `main` in your fork.

 Provide a clean branch without merge commits.